 Information we collect from other sources

-We may receive information about you from other sources, including third parties that help us: update, expand, and analyse our records; identify new customers; or prevent or detect fraud.
+We may receive information about you from other sources.
+Although this will most commonly be because they are your legal representative and have instructed one of our barristers to represent you, it may also including third parties that help us update, expand, and analyse our records; identify new customers; or prevent or detect fraud.
 We may also receive information about you from social media platforms including but not limited to when you interact with us on those platforms or access our social media content.
 The information we may receive is governed by the privacy settings, policies, and/or procedures of the applicable social media platform, and we encourage you to review them.

 How we use the information we collect